 The effective tax rate for fiscal 2011 increased from the prior period, primarily due to the tax charge related to the intercompany license of certain technology obtained in the acquisition of Spectra Linear and other one-time nondeductible costs associated with the acquisition of Spectra Linear, a decrease in the foreign tax rate benefit, and a release of prior year unrecognized tax benefits in fiscal 2010 with none in fiscal 2011.
-These changes were partially offset by an increase in the research and development tax credit.
-The effective tax rate for fiscal 2010 increased from fiscal 2009, primarily due to the resolution of uncertain tax positions as a result of entering into an Advance Pricing Agreement with the U.S. Internal Revenue Service during fiscal 2009.
-In addition, the effective tax rate for fiscal 2010 increased from the prior period due to the intercompany license of certain technology obtained in the acquisition of Silicon Clocks during fiscal 2010.
-The increase in the effective tax rate was partially offset by an increase in the federal research and development credit in fiscal 2010.
+These changes were partially offset by an increase in the research and development tax credit in fiscal 2011.